-Verner Johnson, Inc. is a museum architecture and planning firm dedicated to serving the needs of museums.
-As a newly-trained MIT architecture graduate, Verner Johnson founded the firm in 1965 with the major expansion to the Museum of Science in Boston.
+Verner Johnson, Inc. is a specialist museum architecture and planning firm dedicated to serving the needs of museums.
+As a newly-trained MIT architecture graduate, E. Verner Johnson founded the firm in 1965 with the major expansion to the Museum of Science in Boston.
 After many years of successful educational, library and public works projects, the firm reorganized to specialize in museum planning and design in 1978.
 Since then, we have focused our practice in the museum field, offering comprehensive services that museum leadership will need as they move their project from initial stages through completion.

 Harvard and MIT Connection

 Currently, three of our key staff members have received their Masters degrees from Harvard University and one has received a degree from MIT.